IBM/cloud-native-starter/reactive/README.md

 ### Scenario 2 - Reactive REST Endpoints for higher Efficiency

 Another benefit of reactive systems and reactive REST endpoints is efficiency.
 This scenario describes how to use reactive systems and reactive programming to achieve faster response times.
 Especially in public clouds where costs depend on CPU, RAM and compute durations this model saves money.

+> Here is a workshop documentation on [GitBook](https://app.gitbook.com/@ibm-developer/s/reactive-endpoints-with-quarkus-on-openshift/).

 The project contains the endpoint '/articles' of the web-api service in two different versions, one uses imperative code, the other one reactive code.